TeamWolfpack/Dependency-Comparator/README.md

 <h2 id="Filtering">Filtering</h2>
 <img src="https://raw.githubusercontent.com/TeamWolfpack/Dependency-Comparator/dev/screenshots/filter.PNG" alt="Failed to load screenshot Relative Support">
 In the web page, there is the ability to filter the contents of the table.
 The filters include: project names, dependency names, versions, and unmatched dependencies.
-**NOTE:** Multiple projects and dependencies can be entered by separating them with a semicolon.
+**NOTE:** Multiple projects and dependencies can be entered by separating them with a semicolon and space.

 <details>
   <summary>Information specific to CLI use...</summary>